 The CJEU held yesterday in C‑433/19 Ellmes Property Services.

-On the application of Article 24(1) Brussels Ia rights in rem it confirms Szpunar AG’s Opinion which I discussed here: the erga omnes charachter or not of the rights relied upon needs to be confirmed by the referring court for A24(1) to be engaged.
+On the application of Article 24(1) Brussels Ia rights in rem it confirms Szpunar AG’s Opinion which I discussed here: the erga omnes character or not of the rights relied upon needs to be confirmed by the referring court, for A24(1) to be engaged.